Giorgos Sabanis: Music career

-In October 2007, Sabanis recorded his first CD single "Kapou Allou" ("Somewhere Else") which consists of four tracks including his first success "S' Afino Tora Ston Epomeno" ("Let's Go Next").
+In October 2007, Sabanis recorded his first CD single "Kapou Allou" ("Somewhere Else") which consists of four tracks including his first success "S' Afino Tora Ston Epomeno" ("I Leave You to the Next").

 In March 2008, he presented his first full album titled Haramata ("Dawn").

 All of his songs are written by him, while Spyros Lambros' children choir contributed in one of Sampanis' first songs "Ena Fos Anoihto" ("A Light Open").

 That same years he composed several songs for the album Vrisko To Logo Na Zo for Paparizou's.

 In May 2009, he released his second album, while at the same time he made his first live appearances with Peggy Zina.
 He composed 9 songs for Peggy's album To Pathos Einai Aformi and became professionally conscious with the lyricist Eleana Vrahali.

 Giorgos Sabanis has stated in one of his rare interviews:

 Since 2011, he has a contract with the music label Cobalt Music.
-On 24 March 2011 was released the album Mistirio Treno (Mystery Train").
-Most popular was the songs "San To Fillo Ston Aera" ("As A Leaf in the Wind"), "Ston Mation Sou To Gkrizo" ("On Your Eyes The Gray"), "To Kalokairi Afto" ("This Summer"), "Mistirio Treno" and "Makria Gia Na Zo" ("Long As Long as I Live").
+On 24 March 2011 was released the album Mistirio Treno (Mysterious Train").
+Most popular was the songs "San To Fillo Ston Aera" ("Like the Leaf in the Wind"), "Ston Mation Sou To Gkrizo" ("In the Gray of Your Eyes"), "To Kalokairi Afto" ("This Summer"), "Mistirio Treno" and "Makria Gia Na Zo" ("Long As Long as I Live").

 In autumn 2012 Sabanis released the album Den Eimai Iroas ("I'm Not a Hero).
-The album is full of massive hits – "Ora Miden" ("It's Time"), "Mono An Thes Emena" ("Only If You want Me"), "Mi Milas" ("Don't Talk"), "O,ti Kai Na Eimai" ("Whatever I am") and "Den Eimai Iroas".
+The album is full of massive hits – "Ora Miden" ("Hour 0"), "Mono An Thes Emena" ("Only If You Want Me"), "Mi Milas" ("Don't Talk"), "O,ti Kai Na Eimai" ("Whatever I am") and "Den Eimai Iroas".

 In June 2013 "Den Eimai Iroas" was certified gold.
 A week later he won the award for "Best Video Clip Pop/Rock" with the song "Ora Miden" at the MAD Video Music Awards 2013.
 Parallel with his songs, Sabanis makes songs for many other popular singers Despina Vandi, Nikos Oikonomopoulos, Katy Garbi, Antonis Remos and Peggy Zina.

-In 2014 Sabanis released his fifth studio album Mono Ex Epafis ("Contact Only").
+In 2014 Sabanis released his fifth studio album Mono Ex Epafis ("Only Without Contact").
 This is the first album to have platinum sales.

 In 2016 Giorgos Sabanis won for second time the award for "Best Video Clip Pop/Rock" with the song "Prin Peis S'Agapo" ("Before You Say I Love You") at the MAD Video Music Awards 2016.

 The great success of the Sabanis comes in 2016 with the album Logia Pou Kaine ("Words That Burn").
 The album was certified four times platinum with sold 50,000 copies.

-Giorgos Sabanis released his latest studio album on 1 April 2019, called Paraxena Demenoi ("Strange Tied").
+Giorgos Sabanis released his latest studio album on 1 April 2019, called Paraxena Demenoi ("Strangely Intertwined").

+Personal life

+From 2014 to 2016, Sabanis had been in a relationship with Serbian-Greek model Anna Prelevic, who is Bane Prelevic's daughter.
+Since 2022, Sabanis has been in relationship with Greek model Ioanna Sarri.